Exceptional Financial Support

 It is not a grant, but permission to borrow - a line of credit that RBWM can draw from as and when required and the council will need to repay this.

-This allows the council to treat certain revenue spend as capital spend, as part of a ‘capitalisation direction’ - so instead of funding these costs from the revenue budget, which must be balanced annually, they can be funded by borrowing up to 20 years via the minimum revenue provision, which needs to be paid back.
+A local authority can only borrow to fund capital expenditure.
+EFS allows the council to treat certain revenue spend as capital spend, as part of a ‘capitalisation direction’ - so instead of funding these costs from the revenue budget, which must be balanced annually, they can be funded by borrowing.
+Any borrowing related to the capitalisation direction can be for no more than 20 years.

 Why did RBWM request EFS?